Shou/Tombot/README.md

 Example: `:v Chen Rin`

 * `an`
-Search for anime releases and optionally choose how many results to print.
+Search for anime releases and optionally choose how many results to print.<br>
 Syntax: `an [<number>] [<string>]`
 Example: `:an 10 potato`